cobyw/JobTracker/Documents/JobTrackerDoc.md

 ## Problems This Solves

-- Right now I'm making notecards which have to be manually sorted through, this would allow the data to be more visble at a glance
+- Right now I'm making notecards that have to be manually sorted through, this would allow the data to be more visible at a glance

 ## Design